Sonnet 69

 Whose lease of heaven is both short and sure;

-Yet picked and dried she loses all her power
+Yet once she’s picked and dried, she fades in power

 And dies a death no physic can yet cure;